asabhi6776/CoreOptimized/README.md

 A Vanilla like modpack which focus on Performance optimization and QoL changes.

-## Installation
+## Installation:

 As of now modpack is only available in Modrinth platform.
-You can use ATLauncher, Prisma or Modrinth launcher and search for CoreOptimized.
+You can use ATLauncher, Prism or Modrinth launcher and search for CoreOptimized.

 Soon I will be updating wiki page with detailed documentation.

-## Included Mods
+## Included Mods:

  - Resource Pack
  - Shaderpack
  - Performance and QoL mods

+## Recently Added:

+- Wiki page is live [Wiki](https://coreoptimized.readthedocs.io/en/latest/)
+- Discord Server is also Live [Discord](https://discord.gg/qWc7c6tZPP)
+- The licensing has been changed to MIT to provide greater freedom to the community.

-## Roadmap
+## Roadmap:

 - Soon this modpack will be listed in Curseforge and Other platforms.
-- Wiki page is live [Wiki](https://coreoptimized.readthedocs.io/en/latest/)
-- Sharing discord server link very soon.

-## Contributing
+## Contributing:

 Contributions are always welcome!